 The central jobs of a SAR dog are to find a human scent ("find it") and effectively alert his handler to its location.
 SAR training assures that a dog can complete these tasks in all conditions, regardless of weather or distractions.
 Depending on the dog's specialty area, his core training may also include the recall-find ("show me"), in which he finds a person, returns to his handler and then leads the handler back to the person, or victim loyalty, in which the dog stays with the person and alerts his handler by barking.

 The general approach to training a dog for search and rescue is no different from training a dog to complete any other task.
 The first step is to figure out which reward the dog will work for, and always immediately reward the dog when he does the right thing.
-Dogs don't do charity -- they'll only work for the reward.
-In the course of training, you associate that reward with each thing you want the dog to do -- in this case, locate human scent and alert you to it in a uniform way.
+In the course of training, handlers associate that reward with each thing they want the dog to do.
+The case of SAR dogs, it's locate human scent and alert the handler as fast as possible.
 The training starts out with very simple tasks and gets progressively more complex as the dog completes each level.

 Example: Avalanche Training

 Training a dog to "find it" is more about directing a dog than teaching her.
-Dogs have a natural inclination to locate scents -- SAR training involves letting a dog know which scent you'd like her to locate and where this scent might be.
+Dogs have a natural inclination to locate scents — SAR training involves letting a dog know which scent the handlers wants her to locate and where the scent might be.
 Each time the dog completes a task, she gets her reward.
 Let's say this particular dog works for games of tug-of-war with a stinky sock.

 For avalanche training, the first step is simply to get the dog to search under the snow.
-The handler digs a hole in the snow, and a second person holds the dog while the handler makes a big show of running away and jumping into the hole.
-The dog is watching the whole time, typically straining to follow the handler.
+The handler digs a hole in the snow, and a second person holds the dog while the handler makes a big show of running away and jumping into the hole while the dog watches.
 When the assistant releases the dog, she runs to find the handler.
 When she finds the handler, they play tug-of-war.
 This gets the dog interested in finding people.

 The next step is to increase the amount of time the assistant holds the dog.
 This increases the level of memory and attention span required to find the handler.
 First, the assistant holds back the dog for, say, five seconds.
 The dog finds the handler and gets to play tug-of-war.
-Then the assistant holds the dog for 10 seconds, then a minute, then five minutes, and so on.
-Each time the dog finds the handler (which is pretty easy, because she's watching while the handler hides in the same hole time after time), she gets her game of tug-of-war.
+Then the assistant holds the dog for 10 seconds, then one minute, then five minutes and so on.
+Each time the dog finds the handler, she is rewarded with her game of tug-of-war.

-By this time, the dog is totally into the game, so the handler adds another complication: An assistant covers the handler with a few inches of snow.
+Now the handler adds another complication: An assistant covers the handler with a few inches of snow.
 This time, when dog runs to find the handler, she can't see him, but she can smell him.
 So she starts digging.
 When she finds him, she gets her stinky sock.
-In this way, the dog discovers that people can be under the snow and that human scent emanating from snow means that digging in that spot will reveal a person who might play with her.
-Then, the handler and assistant change places, and the handler manages the dog while the assistant hides under the snow.
+Now the dog discovers that people can be beneath the snow and that human scent emanating from snow means that digging in that spot will reveal a person who might play with her.
+Then, the handler and assistant change places, and the handler manages the dog while the assistant hides.
 By this stage, the game is well established, and the dog knows what she needs to do to get her reward.

-Finally, distractions are added to the game.
-The dog begins playing the "find it" game with people and dogs milling about the area and avalanche-search equipment, like poles and shovels, lying around in the snow.
-In a real avalanche search, distractions are everywhere, and the dog must be able to focus on the search despite the chaos around her.
+Finally, distractions are added.
+The dog begins playing the "find it" game with people and dogs milling about the area and avalanche-search equipment, like poles and shovels, lying around.
+In a real avalanche search, distractions are everywhere, and the dog must be able to focus on the search despite the chaos.

-Once a dog really gets the game of "find it," training her to alert to the find is pretty easy.
-Dogs typically have a natural alert that handlers need only reinforce and encourage.
-In the case of avalanche finds, dogs usually dig at the area where they detect human scent.
+Once a dog really gets the game of "find it," training her to alert to the find should be easy.
+In the case of avalanche searches, dogs usually dig at the area where they detect human scent.
 If a reward immediately follows a correct alert (meaning the dog is digging in the right place), the dog will continue to alert in that manner.

 SAR Dogs at Work

 Once alerted to a call-out, the dog/handler team loads up its equipment, which may include severe-weather gear, ropes and harnesses, radios, compasses, maps, food, water and other items that come in handy on a search.
 If the call-out is for an avalanche search, transportation might involve a helicopter.
-If it's a wilderness search, the team usually drives to the base location and then hikes or rappels to the area of the search.
-If the search is for a drowning victim, the handler and dog arrive by boat at the area of interest.
+If it's a wilderness search, the team usually drives to the base location and then hikes or rappels to the area.
+If the search is for a drowning victim, the handler and dog arrive by boat.

-Even if the missing person turns out to be dead, and the family is present, the handler will discreetly play with the dog.
+Even if the missing person turns out to be deceased, the handler will discreetly play with the dog.
 As long as search-and-rescue remains a game, the dog will happily do his job until his handler decides it's time for retirement.

-For more information on search and rescue, including information that can help you and your dog get started in this line of work, check out the links on the next page.
+For more information on search and rescue, check out the links on the next page.